-Cravings and triggers are one of the hardest parts of recovery because they can turn up out of the blue and completely knock you off course.
+Cravings and triggers are one of the hardest parts of recovery.
+They show up out of the blue and can knock you completely off course.

 Work Out What Sets You Off

-Triggers aren’t always obvious – sometimes it’s people, sometimes it’s certain situations, sometimes it’s emotions like stress, boredom, loneliness, anger, and even excitement…
+Triggers aren’t always obvious.
+Sometimes it’s people.
+Sometimes it’s certain situations.
+Sometimes it’s emotions like stress, boredom, loneliness, anger, or even excitement.

-What you need to do if you want to block these problems is to notice the patterns, and work out when the cravings hit, what’s usually going on around you at the time, and anything else that might help.
-Basically, the more you understand, the less it feels random, and the more in control you’ll be.
+If you want to block these problems, start by noticing the patterns.
+Pay attention to when cravings hit and what’s going on around you at the time.
+The more you understand about your own responses, the less random it all feels, and the more in control you’ll be.

 Have A Plan For The Moment

-The best thing you can do is be ready to take action, and that might be going for a walk, calling someone, changing rooms, watching TV, eating something, meditation, or anything else that works for you (it might take a little bit of experimenting to find out).
-This idea sounds so basic, but cravings peak and then fade, so if you can be busy at the worst times, things won’t seem so bad.
+The best thing you can do is be ready to take action.
+That might mean going for a walk, calling someone, changing rooms, watching TV, eating something, or trying meditation.
+It might take some experimenting to find what works for you.
+This sounds basic, but cravings peak and then fade.
+If you can stay busy through the worst moments, they become far easier to weather.

 Don’t Rely On Willpower Alone

-People talk about willpower like it’s the only thing you need and it’ll fix everything, but the fact is that cravings aren’t just a mindset thing – they’re very real.
+People talk about willpower like it’s the only thing you need.
+It’s not.
+Cravings aren’t just a mindset issue.
+They’re physical, chemical, and very real.

-The fact is, your brain and body are adjusting, and that takes time.
-You’re definitely not weak for finding it hard, you just need support and the right tools and not be under too much pressure.
-That might sound like a lot, but once you’ve got a system in place, it all gets easier.
+Your brain and body are adjusting, and that takes time.
+You’re not weak for finding it hard.
+You need support, the right tools, and less pressure on yourself.
+Once you’ve got a system in place, it does get easier.

 Replace Old Habits With New Ones

-That might be therapy, routines, exercise, hobbies, support groups, or anything else that gives your brain something else to think about when things feel difficult (which they will – no one said recovery was easy, although it’s worth every second).
+That might be therapy, routines, exercise, hobbies, or support groups.
+Anything that gives your brain something else to focus on when things get tough.
+No one said recovery was easy.
+But it’s worth every second of the work.

 Get Proper Support If You Need It

-Sometimes cravings and triggers are too much to handle by yourself, especially early in the recovery process, and that’s why treatment is there.
-Being in a supportive environment like a luxury rehab can give you space to get away from everyday triggers while you learn how to manage them properly.
+Sometimes cravings and triggers are too much to handle alone, especially early in recovery.
+That’s exactly why treatment exists.
+A supportive environment like a luxury rehab can give you space to step away from everyday triggers while you learn how to manage them.